 If you don’t have enough money in your account, credit card cheques might seem like a great option if the shop or tradesman doesn’t accept credit cards.
-However, they will actually leave you in an even worse financial position.
+However, they are likely to leave you in a worse financial position.

 What is a credit card cheque?

-However, using them will cost you a lot more than if you spent on a credit card, and you’ll have less protection.
+However, using it will cost you a lot more than if you spent on a credit card, and you’ll have less protection.

-However, credit card providers are now banned from sending out unsolicited credit card cheques.
+However, lenders are now banned from sending out unsolicited credit card cheques.

 Why using credit card cheques should be avoided